sevahn/deconvolution/deconvolve_cfrna_tutorial/README.md

 * Step 6: When your jobs complete, run `merge_2.py`, this will write out two files, one of all the deconvoled fractions and one with the corresponding support vectors for each sample.

 * Step 7: Analyze data :)

+Also: there was a lot of erythrolysis in the samples in the tutorial here, hence the large erythrocyte fractions